For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 Happy shoppers rate this one high in the areas of durability, quality construction, and easy food release.

-Several have reported that it heats quickly and evenly with no hot spots, and suggest using low to medium heat for best performance – and that foods simply won’t stick when higher temperatures are avoided.
+Several have reported that it heats quickly and evenly with no hot spots, and suggest using low to medium heat for the best performance – and that foods simply won’t stick when higher temperatures are avoided.

 Another selling point is the high quality of construction, with a nice balance and heft, making it the go-to pan for a wide variety of cooking jobs.